pharo-open-documentation/pharo-wiki/General/CJKCharacter.md

 ![](CJKCharacter_Screenshot_2.png)

-Note that on Windows 10, you may need to manually copy font files to `C:\Windows\Fonts\`.
+Note that on Windows 10, one may need to manually copy font files to `C:\Windows\Fonts\`.

 Here is a code sample: